 Are Corsair mechanical keyboards hot-swappable?

 Most Corsair keyboards are not hot-swappable, meaning the switches are soldered to the circuit board.
-The major exception is the K70 PRO MINI WIRELESS and some other recent compact models, which are specifically designed with hot-swap sockets for enthusiasts.
+The notable exception is the K70 PRO MINI WIRELESS and some other recent compact models, which are specifically designed with hot-swap sockets for enthusiasts.

 How durable are Corsair keyboards?